 Cons: Potential for rot if not properly constructed and maintained.
 There can be delays in delivery from the manufacturer of several months.

-Passive House is a sustainable construction concept for creating highly energy efficient and healthy homes.
-Passive House demands high levels of insulation, almost total air tightness and a mechanical ventilation and heat recovery system to meet its rigorous certification standards.
+Passivhaus is a sustainable construction concept for creating highly energy efficient and healthy homes.
+Passivhaus demands high levels of insulation, almost total air tightness and a mechanical ventilation and heat recovery system to meet its rigorous certification standards.
 These standards can be achieved with both a masonry and timber approach to construction.

 Pros: Eco friendly, low carbon footprint, healthy and comfortable homes.